5 Ways Slate's AI Features Are Built for Online Learning

 4. Think first, create when ready

-Slate's Claude connector (via MCP) enables a workflow that separates analysis from creation.
+Slate's MCP server (MCP is the open standard for connecting AI assistants like Claude, ChatGPT, and others to external tools) enables a workflow that separates analysis from creation.
 This distinction matters more than most people realize.

 The problem with jumping straight to generation